yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-timestamp.md

 ---

 {{< tip title="Understanding this section depends on understanding the 'Timezones' section." >}}
-To understand the _timestamptz_ data type, and converting its values to/from plain _timestamp_ values, you need to understand what the [Timezones and UTC offsets](../../timezones/) section explains.
+To understand the _timestamptz_ data type, and converting its values to/from plain _timestamp_ values, you need to understand what the [Timezones and _UTC offsets_](../../timezones/) section explains.
 {{< /tip >}}

 **Note:** Because of their brevity, the aliases _timestamp_ and _timestamptz_ will be preferred in the [Date and time data types](../../../type_datetime/) main section to the respective verbose forms _timestamp without time zone_ and _timestamp with time zone_.

-The plain _timestamp_ data type and the _timestamptz_ data type are closely related.
-But there are critical differences.
+The plain _timestamp_ data type and the _timestamptz_ data type are cousins.
+But there are critical differences:

-- Both a plain _timestamp_ datum and a _timestamptz_ datum have the identical internal representation as the number of seconds from a reference moment (_12:00_ on _1-Jan-1970_).
-The _extract(epoch from t)_ function, where _t_ is either a plain _timestamp_ value or a _timestamptz_ value, returns this number with microsecond precision.
-Moreover, the result is independent of the session's current _TimeZone_ setting.
+- Both a plain _timestamp_ datum and a _timestamptz_ datum have the identical internal representation.
+You can picture it as the real number of seconds (with microsecond precision) from a reference moment (_12:00_ on _1-Jan-1970_).
+The _extract(epoch from t)_ function, where _t_ is either a plain _timestamp_ value or a _timestamptz_ value, returns this number.
+Moreover, the result is independent of the session's current _TimeZone_ setting for both of these data types.
 (See the [demonstration](#interpretation-and-statement-of-the-rules) below.)
 - The difference is in the _metadata_ that describes the datum: each knows which kind it is.
 And the difference is significant when a datum is recorded or read back.

 You need a clear understanding of the differences so that you can make the appropriate choice between these two data types according to the use case.

 {{< tip title="You need a very good reason to prefer plain 'timestamp' to 'timestamptz'." >}}
-You should definitely consider _timestamptz_ to be your default choice—and to be able to write down a clear account of your reasoning when you decide that plain _timestamp_ is the better choice in the present application design context.
+You should definitely consider _timestamptz_ to be your default choice for a persistent representation.
+And you should be able to write down a clear account of your reasoning when you decide that plain _timestamp_ is the better choice in the present application design context.

+For example, you might choose plain _timestamp_ to send the representation of a moment of interest to a client (or to receive it back from a client) where the scenario in which the value is used has pre-defined the reigning timezone as a defining property for the ongoing scenario.
+Here, you'd convert from/to the ultimate _timestamptz_ value to/from plain _timestamp_ at the timezone of interest and then you'd convert this to/from _text_, using the specified representation format, to send to, or receive from, the client.
 {{< /tip >}}

 ## The plain timestamp data type

 Plain _timestamp_ values represent the date and the time-of-day of some moment in a [local time](../../conceptual-background/#wall-clock-time-and-local-time) regime.
-There is no timezone-sensitivity, neither when a plain _timestamp_ value is created and nor when it is read.
+There is no timezone-sensitivity, neither when a plain _timestamp_ value is created, nor when it is read.
 Such a value therefore represents a moment at some unspecified location—just as a clockwork wall-clock that shows the date does.
 You can picture a _timestamp_ value as the number of microseconds to the present moment from the start of some epoch.

 Because there's no timezone-sensitivity, there's no sensitivity to Daylight Savings regimes either: every day runs from midnight (inclusive) through the next midnight (exclusive).
 (PostgresSQL, and therefore YSQL, don't support [leap seconds](https://www.timeanddate.com/time/leapseconds.html).)
 However the same quirk that allows _'24:00:00'_ as a _time_ value allows this as the time-of-day component when you specify a _timestamp_ value.
 Try this: